irinatu17/Art-of-Tea/README.md

 The website renders poorly on Internet Explorer browser (as it is outdated).
 However, the website renders well as expected on all the other browsers.

 ### Other Testing
-- [Travis](https://travis-ci.org/) was used throughout the unit testing of this project to provide continuous integration with the deployed site when pushing code to GitHub.
-It is configured via the `.travis.yml` file.
-All information about how to set it up can be found in [Travis Documentation](https://docs.travis-ci.com/).
 - The app was constantly testing with **debugger** locally: `debug=True` throughout all the development process.
 Every time when there was an error (when app crashed), the debugger displayed an error message to the view, that allowed me to find the location of the error and fix it.
 - I also asked my friends, family members and fellow students in Slack to thoroughly test my website in different devices, try to break it and to give me a feedback about the design, functionality and their user experience.
 Some further improvement took placed to enhance UX after this testing phase.